 - Document and paper management: create an “Action” drawer/box and a “Filing” drawer/box.

-- When storing supplies and technology away choose storage containers that have lids and can fit discreetly away under a couch, bed, or in a cupboard.
+- When storing supplies and technology away, choose storage containers with lids and can fit discreetly away under a couch, bed, or in a cupboard.

 Good luck, and drop me a line if you have any specific questions on the design or layout of your office.

 Don’t forget to look at my Pinterest Board for more tips and suggestions for your home office and business.
 Check out my other posts for entrepreneurs:

 We could all use something to look forward to right now.
 I want to do something that will add value to your life to help you during these confusing and challenging times.
 When you are organized, there is less chaos, less overwhelm.
 An organized home can bring you a sense of calm, ground you, and help you feel more in control.
 It is one of the things that we can influence and control despite what’s happening in other areas of our lives or communities.

 I am offering a “mini organizing consult” for free, share it with your co-workers, family, and friends on Linkedin, post it on Facebook, or Instagram, or Twitter.
 Let everyone know because I want to give back and help you.
 Now is when people really need it.